helium/HIP/0000-Hex-Coverage-Limit.md

 |   D   |   -93.60 dBm  |12/05/2022 11:51:01          | Fail  | 16 (16 * 1)               | 0   (16 * 0)       |
 |   E   |   -94.69 dBm  |08/01/2022 05:01:59          | Fail  | 16 (16 * 1)               | 0   (16 * 0)       |

-Since Radio A has the highest signal strength in that hex, it will be ranked as 1, and granted a 1X multiplier, which will award it with the full 16 (16 x 1) modeled coverage points for that epoch.
+Since Radio A has the highest signal strength in that hex, it will be ranked as "1", and granted a 1X multiplier, which will award it with the full 16 (16 x 1) modeled coverage points for that epoch.

 Since radios B and C tied in Signal Strength, the Heartbeat Streak date is used to determine which radio is ranked next.
-For this example, radio B had its first heartbeat that contributed to its heartbeat streak on 12/01/2022 01:01:01 while radio C had a its first heartbeak contributing to the heartbeat streak on 12/02/2022 12:11:01.
-Therefore, since radio B had its first consecutive heartbeat contributing to the heartbeat streak first it will be ranked 2, while radio C having a rank of 3.
+For this example, radio B had its Heartbeat Streak start on 12/01/2022 01:01:01 while radio C had a its HeartBeat streak start on 12/02/2022 12:11:01.
+Therefore, since radio B has an earlier Heartbeat Streak, it will be ranked "2", while radio C having a rank of "Fail".

 Since radio C, D and E had the lowest signal strength out of all five (5) radios, and only the top two (2) radios will earn PoC rewards, radios C, D and E will not earn any modeled coverage points, and are ranked as "Fail".